 Kimberly Kearney

-OTA Liaison
+OTA Representative

 Kimberly has been an OTA for over 17 years and found her calling after 2 other careers.
 Like so many others in our field, she has practiced in many settings-skilled nursing, memory care, home health, rehab, acute, early intervention, community health.
 She has worked in Indiana, Florida, Colorado, and now Virginia.
 Kimberly has been a member of AOTA since she was a student and a member of each state association.
 She has been licensed.
 "Our professional organizations provide so much value and that is why I also volunteer!
 I have served with AOTA on the Commission on Practice for 5 years.
 I have had many wonderful opportunities including presenting at Conference and working on the OT Practice Framework (just published on the website!)"
 In her position as VOTA's OTA liaison, she will bring ideas and a strong work ethic.